Trump files lawsuit to avoid Jan. 6 committee subpoena

 “Long-held precedent and practice maintain that separation of powers prohibits Congress from compelling a President to testify before it,” Trump attorney David A. Warrington said in a statement announcing Trump’s intentions.

-He said Trump had “engaged with the Committee in a good faith effort to resolve these concerns consistent with Executive Branch prerogatives and separation of powers,” but said the panel “insists on pursuing a political path, leaving President Trump with no choice but to involve the third branch, the judicial branch, in this dispute between the executive and legislative branches.”
+Warrington said Trump had engaged with the committee “in a good faith effort to resolve these concerns consistent with Executive Branch prerogatives and separation of powers,” but said the panel “insists on pursuing a political path, leaving President Trump with no choice but to involve the third branch, the judicial branch, in this dispute between the executive and legislative branches.”

-The suit likely dooms the prospect of Trump ever having to testify, given that the committee is expected to disband at the end of the legislative session in January.
-The committee did not immediately respond to a request for comment on the suit.
+The committee declined to comment on the filing, which comes days before the the deadline set by the committee for Trump to begin cooperating.
+But the suit likely dooms the prospect of Trump ever having to testify, given that the committee is expected to disband at the end of the legislative session in January.

+It also comes just days before Trump is expected to formally launch a third campaign for president at his Mar-Lago club.

 In his suit, Trump’s attorneys attack the subpoena as overly broad and frame it as an infringement of his First Amendment rights.
-They also argue other sources besides Trump could provide the same information they want from him.
+They also argue other sources besides Trump could provide the same information the committee wants from him.

-The lawsuit comes as Trump is expected to launch a third campaign for president next week.
+The panel — comprised of seven Democrats and two Republicans — issued a statement last week saying it was in communication with Trump’s attorneys.

+The committee’s decision to subpoena Trump in late October was a major escalation in its investigation, a step lawmakers said was necessary because, members allege, the former president was the “central player” in a multi-part effort to overturn the results of the 2020 election.

+In addition to demanding that Trump testify, the committee also made 19 requests for documents and communication — including for any messages Trump sent on the encrypted messaging app Signal or by “any other means” to members of Congress and others about the stunning events of the Jan.
+6, 2021, Capitol attack.

+The scope of the committee’s request was expansive — pursuing documents from Sept.
+1, 2020, two months before the election, to the present on the president’s communications with the groups like the Oath Keepers and Proud Boys — as the panel looks to compile a historical record of the run-up to the Capitol attack, the event itself and the aftermath.

-It was filed in the Southern District of Florida, where other Trump lawyers successfully sued to secure a special master who has been tasked with conducting an independent review of records seized by the FBI during an Aug.
-8 search of Mar-a-Lago. ___ Associated Press writer Farnoush Amiri contributed to this report.
+Trump’s lawsuit was filed in the Southern District of Florida, where other Trump lawyers successfully sued to secure a special master who has been tasked with conducting an independent review of records seized by the FBI during an Aug.
+8 search of Mar-a-Lago. ___ Associated Press writer Eric Tucker contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.